I love this farmhouse front door wreath and can not wait to use it for my front door! It’s super cute and one of my favorites so far.

 Step 1: Paint the wood banner turquoise and set it aside to dry.

 Step 2: Pry off the metal Farm Sweet Farm sign from the wood frame and remove the metal tacks and trim down with wire cutters.

-Step 3: Wrap burlap tightly around the wreath, and hot glue the beginning piece of burlap to the wreath form and hot glue the end piece as well so that they both stay put.
+For Step 3: Wrap burlap tightly around the wreath, and hot glue the beginning piece of burlap to the wreath form and hot glue the end piece as well so that they both stay put.

-Step 4: When the wood banner is dry, dry brush black paint to the edges and across the middle to make the banner look like a worn piece of wood.
+Then on Step 4: When the wood banner is dry, dry brush black paint to the edges and across the middle to make the banner look like a worn piece of wood.

 Step 5: Hot glue the metal Farm Sweet Farm sign to the center of the wood banner.
 Glue the metal tacks back into place.